rekluzlabs/Makokolor/README.md

 ## Requirements
 * Android 34+ recommended but may work on older versions.
 * ~800MB free storage for models
-* Wi-Fi recommended for initial setup download
+* Wi-Fi for initial setup download

 ## Models
 Downloaded once on first launch from project releases / model hubs: